MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/work-with-attachments-in-dao.md

 ```

-## Save an Attachment to Disk
+## Save an attachment to disk

 The following code example shows how to use the **SaveToFile** method to save all of the attachments for a specific employee to disk.

 ```vb